chriswebb/jsutilities/README.md

 ## Synopsis

 This project contains helper functions needed for common operations in Javascript.
-Two main functions are supported currently.
-Parsing the query parameters of a URL and parsing the cookie values of the document.
+Two main functions are supported currently: parsing the query parameters of a URL and parsing the cookie values of the document.

 ## Code Example